The Monday Memo from John Stanko

 What about the players memorialized in these halls of fame?
 What is their attitude toward failure?
 The statistics I quoted above are accurate; they did indeed encounter many failures in their careers.
 The key to great success for them was that failure did not define who they were or the legacy they left.
 Consider Michael Jordan, perhaps the most famous basketball player of the modern era and these facts about him in his own words: "I missed more than 9,000 shots in my career.
 I've lost almost 300 games.
 Twenty-six times I've been trusted to take the game-winning shot and missed.
 I've failed over and over again in my life.
 And that is why I succeed."

-The great players learned (and learn) to forget their failures.
-They used them as a means to improve.
+The great players learn to forget their failures.
+They use them as a means to improve.
 They studied what they did wrong and what they would do again if faced with a similar situation.
 They failed so much that they learned how to succeed.
 More importantly, they did not allow failure to define them because they did not quit.

 So what's your story?
 How many times have you failed?
 Truth be told, you probably haven't failed nearly enough to be successful.
 Have you allowed past failure to limit your attempts to succeed today?
 Have you allowed the voice of past failure to coach your play today?
 I'm not referring to your sports career, but to your attempts to write, act, lead or parent.
 If you don't learn to forget your failure, no one else will ignore it.
 That's why we are celebrating failure, so can laugh at it and move on to success, however you define success for your life.

-It's that time again.
-What time is it, you may ask?
-Why none other than to celebrate failure.
-That's right, I am declaring the week of April 27 to be Celebrate a Failure week the world over.
-If you have read this Memo since the beginning, you will know that this is the fourth such celebration we have held since 2001.
+It's been almost two years, but it's that time again.
+What time is it?
+Why no other time than to celebrate failure.
+That's right, I am declaring the week of March 1-7 to be Celebrate a Failure week the world over.
+If you have read this Memo since the beginning, you will know that this is the fifth such celebration we have held since 2001.
 If you are new to the Memo, let me explain to you what Celebrate a Failure Week is all about.

 THE GROUND RULES

-1. If you are a pastor, you can talk about failure in your Sunday services on April 27 or during your midweek gatherings.
+1. If you are a pastor, you can talk about failure in your Sunday services on March 7 or during your midweek gatherings starting on Monday, March 1.
 Someone wrote me that there is no failure in the Bible.
 See if they're right.
 If not, then share what you find that can help people who have failed.
 You have plenty of them sitting right in front of you every Sunday.

 2. If you are a business leader, why not talk about failure with the other leaders and staff.
 Do you have any failures to celebrate as a business or team?
 What did you learn from them?
 What is stopping you from creating new failures?
 What could you possibly achieve today if you weren't afraid of trying and failing?